blakejacquot/Home_Camera/hp-cam/readme.txt

 fswebcam -r 640x480 test.jpg -S 2

 -S instructs to skip a number of frames.
-Here it is 2.
+Here it is set to 2.

 -OpenCV to detect face and replace with lena or the Donald.
 Or object detection.
 -Security monitor for garage doing change detection.
 Burst mode if found.
 May use NIR diode for illumination